Mineral Detection of Neutrinos and Dark Matter. A Whitepaper: Read-out technologies

 \subsection{Optical Fluorescence microscopy}

-Fluorescence microscopy can be used to probe nm-sized dislocations, unlike traditional optical microscopy which is limited to resolution on the order of optical wavelength.
+Fluorescence microscopy can be used to probe nm-sized dislocations if they create fluorescent sources.
 In certain materials, these dislocations result in anionic vacancies which may be occupied by unpaired electrons.
 The resulting quantum system -- so-called color centers (CCs) -- can be excited by light in the UV to visible region and re-emit light with longer wavelengths, see also section~\ref{sec:MineralDetectors-ColorCenters}.
 The excitation wavelength can be filtered out when imaging, so that only the regions containing CCs yield a clear signal in fluorescence microscopy.
-The signal brightness in an imaged pixel can be then correlated to the density of CCs.
+The signal brightness can be then correlated to the density of CCs.
 This technique thus allows the observation of signals from nm-sized defect regions with optical microscopes and possibly also the use of pixel brightness to distinguish single-site vacancies and full-tracks.

 The main advantage of optical imaging is its speed and cost-per-volume-imaged compared to other microscopy methods, such as TEM and AFM.
 Among the fluorescence microscope techniques, the resolution and scan speed also largely varies: the highest scan speeds are achieved by widefield fluorescence and the selective plane-illumination microscopy (SPIM), which has been suggested by \cite{Cogswell:2021qlq} as an optimal scan method for CC passive detectors.
 In SPIM, a thin light sheet illuminates a $z$-section of the sample $x$-$y$ plane which is observed by a camera orthogonal to the light-sheet source.
 3D images are then obtained by moving the sample in the $z$-direction.